-The Acupuncture Program at CHOP offers acupuncture, when appropriate, as a complement to the existing care plans of children and young adults with a variety of symptoms and medical conditions.
+The Acupuncture Program at CHOP offers acupuncture to complement the treatment plans of children and young adults with different symptoms and medical conditions.

-The American Academy of Pediatrics published a report concluding that acupuncture is considered safe when performed by appropriately trained providers.
-At CHOP, acupuncture is provided by physicians who have specialized training in acupuncture, as well as trained acupuncturists with experience treating pediatric patients.
+The American Academy of Pediatrics published a report saying that acupuncture is safe when performed by well-trained providers.
+At CHOP, acupuncture is provided by physicians who have training in acupuncture as well as licensed acupuncturists with experience treating children and young adults.

 What we do